VikParuchuri/surya/README.md

 The weights for the models are licensed `cc-by-nc-sa-4.0`, but I will waive that for any organization under $5M USD in gross revenue in the most recent 12-month period AND under $5M in lifetime VC/angel funding raised.
 If you want to remove the GPL license requirements (dual-license) and/or use the weights commercially over the revenue limit, check out the options [here](https://www.datalab.to).

+# Hosted API

+There is a hosted API for all surya models available [here](https://www.datalab.to/).
+It's currently in beta, and I'm working on optimizing speed.

 # Installation

 You'll need python 3.9+ and PyTorch.
 You may need to install the CPU version of torch first if you're not using a Mac or a GPU machine.
 See [here](https://pytorch.org/get-started/locally/) for more details.